Encryption and Security

 Role-based access control

-securely be shared with individuals (internally or externally) of the organization.
+• Secure archive sharing: Video archives are created through the system and can be securely shared with individuals internal or external to the organization.
 These permissions are time-bound and enable secure viewing of the video.

 Did this answer your question?